lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP version field

-This field is bidirectional and MUST be elided during the SCHC compression, since it always contains the same value.
-In the future, if new versions of CoAP are defined, new rules will be defined to avoid ambiguities between versions.
+CoAP version is bidirectional and MUST be elided during the SCHC compression, since it always contains the same value.
+In the future, if new versions of CoAP are defined, new rules will be needed to avoid ambiguities between versions.

 ## CoAP type field

-{{rfc7252}} defines 4 types of messages: CON, NON, ACK and RST.
-The last two are a response to the first two.
-If the device plays a specific client or server role, a rule can exploit these properties with the mapping list: \[CON, NON\] for one direction and \[ACK, RST\] for the other direction.
-The compression residue is reduced to 1 bit.
+CoAP Protocol {{rfc7252}} defines 4 types of messages: CON, NON, ACK and RST.
+ACK and RST are a response to the CON and NON.
+If the device plays a specific client or server role, a rule can take advantage of these properties with the mapping list: \[CON, NON\] for one direction and \[ACK, RST\] for the other direction and so, the compression residue is reduced to 1 bit.

 The field SHOULD be elided if for instance a client is sending only NON or only CON messages.